 What is the process for acquiring the land?

-If approved by both the Harris Health Board of Trustees and the Harris County Commissioners Court, following a Chapter 26 public hearing, Harris Health would purchase at fair market value through eminent domain the property in accordance with Chapter 21 of the Texas Property Code.
+It is a multi-step process.
+The first step, which requires approval from the Harris Health Board of Trustees, has already occurred.
+Next, if approved by the Harris County Commissioners Court, following a Chapter 26 public hearing, Harris Health would purchase the property at fair market value through eminent domain in accordance with Chapter 21 of the Texas Property Code.
 As part of the process, Harris Health will coordinate with the City of Houston, the Hermann Park Conservancy, the Houston Zoo and other stakeholders to ensure that the expansion of Ben Taub Hospital includes all reasonable planning to minimize impact to the remainder of Hermann Park, including exercising its best efforts to preserve and enhance the public’s ability to safely and conveniently access the park’s amenities.
-Until the legal proceedings are complete and ownership is transferred, this land will continue to be used for park purposes by the City of Houston.

 What action has been taken by Harris Health’s Board of Trustees?